BASTILLE FESTIVAL SYDNEY

 Bastille Festival Sydney 2018 takes over the iconic Circular Quay, being held a few meters away from the Sydney Opera House, Harbour Bridge and the Museum of Contemporary Arts Sydney.

-Held over the Bastille Day weekend, from Thursday 12 July 2018 to Sunday 15 July 2018, the French will certainly keep the movement of celebrating FOOD WINE and ARTS, while at the same time, unifying people and countries behind the beautiful spirit of Bastille Day in a giant street celebration.
+Held over the Bastille Day weekend, from Thursday 12 July 2018 to Sunday 15 July 2018, French people will be celebrating FOOD WINE and ARTS, while at the same time, unifying people and countries behind the beautiful spirit of Bastille Day in a giant street celebration.

 Bastille Festival Sydney sets up not only 4 food villages but 8 wine bars and beer gardens, 14 live concerts, 2 Dj sets, 1 cabaret show, 7 movie screenings on deck chairs, more than 40 street live performances all day and night from circus to country-folk dances and music.